 The continuing increase of the global population, combined with rapid industrialisation in developing countries, puts global food and energy supplies under great strain.
 For these reasons, an understanding of how and to what extent climate change may affect agricultural productivity is pivotal to designing ways to adapt to the impacts of climate change.
 One such adaptation would be to promote the use of new industrial crop varieties grown on marginal land.
-The Korean Academy of Sciences and Technology (KAST) and AASSA, therefore, collaborated to organise a Regional Workshop on 'Crop Biotechnology for Sustainable Agriculture' on of the workshop was to strengthen research in the fields of crop biotechnology on agriculture production, human health and social security; to increase international collaborations among scientists and experts to develop reliable and environmentally sustainable approaches for agriculture; and to formulate recommendations that may be submitted to concerned institutions and agencies both in Asia and other regions to eventually provide high quality and evidence-based science advice.
+The Korean Academy of Sciences and Technology (KAST) and AASSA, therefore, collaborated to organise a Regional Workshop on 'Crop Biotechnology for Sustainable Agriculture' on h in The poster competition at the AASSA-PAS Regional Workshop in Islamabad, rity; Pakistan.

+23-24 September 2019 in Seoul, Korea.
+The aim of the workshop was to strengthen research in the fields of crop biotechnology on agriculture production, human health and social security; to increase international collaborations among scientists and experts to develop reliable and environmentally sustainable approaches for agriculture; and to formulate recommendations that may be submitted to concerned institutions and agencies both in Asia and other regions to eventually provide high quality and evidence-based science advice.